MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 For complete user investigation across a hybrid environment, you must have:

 - A valid license for Azure ATP connected to your Active Directory instance
-- You must be a Azure Active Directory global admin to enable integration between Azure ATP and Cloud App Security
+- You must be an Azure Active Directory global admin to enable integration between Azure ATP and Cloud App Security

 > [!NOTE]
 >